Kevin-G-Chen/UORCA/README.md

 2. OPTIONALLY includes their own data.
 The intent here would be to assist with "how does my data fit in the broader picture?"

 The user should then see:
-- key biological findings (e.g. important genes, proteins, transcripts)
+- key biological findings (e.g. important genes, proteins, transcripts, how they contribute to disease state)
 - LLM inputs/outputs, e.g. datasets analysed, chosen parameters, raw results, generated code

 ## Would will benefit from UORCA?